RSIGuard RSIGuard

 I have reinstalled RSIGuard onto a different computer.
 How do I register the 45-day trial copy so that it becomes permanent?

-If you have downloaded and installed RSIGuard onto a new computer (or a computer with a fresh Windows installation), you will need to reregister it.
+If you have downloaded and installed RSIGuard onto a new computer (or a computer with a fresh Windows installation), you will need to reregister it (if not, you can download it here).
 In most cases you will need a new registration code.

 When you first run RSIGuard on the new computer, you will have the option to get a new registration code.
 Or optionally, you can click here to get a new registration code.